linkpoolio/chainlink-keeper-sweeper/README.md

 ## Withdrawing Rewards

-The controller contract implements the Chainlink Keep3r interface which is the recommended way to automate withdrawals but rewards can also be withdrawn manually using:
+The controller contract implements the Chainlink Keeper interface which is the recommended way to automate withdrawals but rewards can also be withdrawn manually using:

 ```
 yarn sweep